Personal finance education is often called the key to increasing the financial stability of millions of Americans.

 There are so many financial instruments available exclusively in the United States, and yet, a lot of people aren’t even aware that they exist.
 Defined contribution plans, guaranteed income annuities, cash-balance plans – the list goes on and on.

-If this sounds too complicated, consider the S&P 500 index which has been known for ages as a vehicle to generate 7 percent annually (inflation-adjusted).
+If this sounds too complicated, consider the S&P 500 index, which has been known for ages as a vehicle that generates 7 percent annually (inflation-adjusted).

 It would only take one lesson to tell the kids what the stock market and index investing are all about.
 And one piece of such knowledge, if applied in practice, could radically change the life of a person and their loved ones.